darioteixeira/pgocaml/README.md

 # Using the PPX

-In addition to the camlp4 syntax extension, there is also a PPX available for more recent versions of OCaml.
-The PPX aims to be more or less a carbon copy of the camlp4 extension.
+The PPX aims to be more or less a carbon copy of the former extension.

 ```ocaml
 let () =